j-gardner/arconix-testimonials/readme.txt

 1. Adding a new Testimonial
 2. Testimonial list in the Admin
 3. Shortcode output with default styling
+4. Shortcode metabox on Testimonial creation screen

 == Changelog ==
 = 1.1.0 =
 * Added a metabox to the testimonial edit screen that provides the Post ID.
 Good for when a specific testimonial is needed to display
 * Fixed a bug where some users were getting an error message about a missing file
-* Enhaned the testimonial column display on the admin side to be more flexible
+* Enhanced the testimonial column display on the admin side to be more flexible

 = 1.0.1 =
 Fixed a bug where sometimes empty testimonial html was showing up on non-testimonial pages.

 = 1.0.0 =